AGIX (AGX) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 AGIX Historical Price

-According to the latest data gathered on AGIX live price page, the current price of AGIX is 0.0069251USD.
-The circulating supply of AGIX(AGX) is 100.00M AGX , giving it a market capitalization of $692.54K.
+According to the latest data gathered on AGIX live price page, the current price of AGIX is 0.00571981USD.
+The circulating supply of AGIX(AGX) is 100.00M AGX , giving it a market capitalization of $571.98K.

 The AGIX Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of AGX based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.